Span of control: what is the optimum and what are the drivers?

 By increasing the span of control, you reduce the number of managers and layers in the organization.
 This gives, all things remaining equal, significant cost savings and improves communication from the top.

-The below graph shows this same data, but a histogram of the average depth by department (with the distribution of the age in colour still there).
+The graph below shows this same data but a histogram of the average depth by department, with the distribution of the age in colour still there.

-So, in theory, if you would give us a file with Employee ID, Manager ID (& Employee cost) we would, within seconds, be able to tell you the saving in terms of managers (& likely cost saving/savings range).
+So, in theory, if you would give us a file with Employee ID, Manager ID (and Employee cost) we would, within seconds, be able to tell you the saving in terms of managers (and likely cost saving/savings range).
 But reality doesn’t fit such a simple theoretical model.
 This doesn’t mean such a simple exercise is a waste of time, more that it is useful for highlighting areas to focus in on and a way to raises questions, not answer all those questions.

-Nature of the subordinates:
+Nature of the subordinates

-- Level of self direction of work and amount of supervision required:
+Level of self direction of work and amount of supervision required:

 - Capability of workers: If workers are highly capable they will need relatively less supervision

-- Motivation, judgement & maturity, autonomy of workers: Are they self-starters?
+- Motivation, judgement and maturity, autonomy of workers: Are they self-starters?
 Are they prepared and allowed to make mistakes?
 Do they know when to escalate and is real trust given?
 If the answer is yes, then less supervision is required

-- Degree of similarity of task.
+Degree of similarity of task.
 The more similar the tasks are, the easier it is to manage more

-Nature of the boss:
+Nature of the boss

-- Trust and relationship: The greater the trust, the better the relationships then the easier it is to supervise more
+Trust and relationship: The greater the trust, the better the relationships then the easier it is to supervise more

-- Capability of boss: Does the boss have a good understanding and knowledge of the required work.
+Capability of boss: Does the boss have a good understanding and knowledge of the required work.
 Think of those new to managing or those who are more junior.
 Management is a competency like many others and it takes time to develop it

-- Level of content and technical work required from the Manager.
-If the role has technical deliverables and is required to produce output, not “just manage”
+- Level of content and technical work required from the manager.
+If the role has technical deliverables and is required to produce output, not ‘just manage’

 - Volume of other tasks, such as membership of committees, involvement in other projects, liaising with stakeholders, the number of direct reports will need to be smaller

-- Amount of administrative tasks such as: regular face to face meetings, appraisal and development plans, discuss remuneration plans, explain employment policy changes, recruitment,… then the span of control is reduced
+- Amount of administrative tasks such as: regular face to face meetings, appraisal and development plans, discuss remuneration plans, explain employment policy changes, recruitment… then the span of control is reduced

-Context of the Organization:
+Context of the organization